adavarski/DevSecOps-GitHub-Actions-python-app/README.md

 ### OWASP vulnerable Python app:

-https://github.com/adeyosemanputra/pygoat -> PyGoat is written in python and used Django web framework as a platform.
+https://github.com/adeyosemanputra/pygoat (this repo is based on pygoat repo) -> PyGoat is written in python and used Django web framework as a platform.
 It has both traditional web application vulnerabilities (i.e. XSS, SQLi) as well.

 Ref: https://owasp.org/www-project-pygoat/